 - APUC Buyers Portal

-PCS-TenderPublic Contracts Scotland-Tender (PCS-T), provided by BravoSolution, compliments the current Public Contracts Scotland (PCS) site provides buying organisations with a set of web-based collaborative procurement tools which include eTendering, eEvaluation and eAuction functionality whilst also increasing collaborative working practices.
+PCS-TenderPublic Contracts Scotland-Tender (PCS-T), provided by BravoSolution, compliments the current Public Contracts Scotland (PCS) site providing buying organisations with a set of web-based collaborative procurement tools which include eTendering, eEvaluation and eAuction functionality whilst also increasing collaborative working practices.
 This allows Buyers to communicate securely with both their suppliers and stakeholders throughout the procurement lifecycle.
 This has been closely aligned to best professional practice, encompassed within the Procurement Journey to ensure that best practice is embedded and that a consistent and standard process is followed in line with EU regulations.
-Contract and supplier management functionality are also provided to enable contract managers to actively record and manage all aspects of both contract and supplier performance.

 PCS-Tender also includes a set of nationally agreed questions by using the ESPD which will assist in reducing the inconsistency in the selection process.
 It is mandatory to use the ESPD (Scotland) for all Route 3 procurements which begin on or after 18 April 2016.
 This will help to simplify processes especially for SMEs.
 It will reduce duplication of effort, increase efficiency in business administration, reduce disproportionate qualification requirements and inconsistent qualification criteria.
 PCS-T requires Buyers to have completed a 2 day training course before using the system.
 If you are interested in completing the training course, please contact the APUC Helpdesk.